 You can work with placeholders in text that lives in cells or shapes like text boxes.
 If you have more than just a few words, text boxes usually make more sense as they won't impact the row height no matter how you style them.
-This is key to getting a consistent multi-page report.
+Using the same gird formatting across worksheets is key to getting a consistent multi-page report.